MKS-Elixr/forcefield/CONTRIBUTING.md

 Your commits should be concise and clear.
 Someone else should be able to follow the steps you took to implement something by simply viewing your commits.
 This means they should be in a logical order (don't switch between working on different features in the same branch).

 If things get messy, don't be afraid to use git rebase.
 If you're unfamiliar with it, there are [several](https://help.github.com/articles/about-git-rebase/) [great](https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history) [guides](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History) available to you.
-Just don't force push or rewrite everyone's history!
+Just don't force push or rewrite anyone's history!